Codit/practical-api-guidelines/maturity-level-two/README.md

 - Unit test Open API validation to automatically detect breaking changes

  ## Content negotiation
 With content negotiation a consumer specifies in which format he/she will communicate (send and receive data) with the server.
-Here you, the API consumer, can specify what content type you would like to receive from and send to the server.
 You can do this by using the following headers in your request:
-- `Content-Type` - Specify the format of the payload
+- `Content-Type` - Specify the format of the payload you send to the server.
-- `Accept` - Specify the requested format of the response.
-Default format will be used when not
+- `Accept` - Specify the requested format of the server response.
+A default format will be used when this header is not specified.

 When you send a `Content-Type` the server doesn't understand, the server should return an HTTP 415: Unsupported Media Type.
-If the server cannot respond to your request in an `Accept` format, it will return an HTTP 406: Not Acceptable.
+If the server cannot respond to your request in a format specified in your `Accept` header, it will return an HTTP 406: Not Acceptable.

 When adding Content-Negotiation to your project you should:
 * Think whether content negotiation is really necessary.
-For most of the cases you only need JSON and thus no content negotiation.
+For most of the cases you only need JSON and thus no content negotiation is needed.
 * Remove input and output formatters when multi-format (JSON, XML, CSV, ...) is not necessary.
 * Carefully evaluate whether you should use the [Produces] and [Consumes] attributes to further restrict the supported request and response media types for one specific acion or controller.
     * [Produces] and [Consumes] are not meant to document the supported media types.